 SoupAddict has been on a bit of a bread kick lately.
 Which is odd, because she’s also trying to reduce her intake of gluten.
 So, that’s not working out too well (to wit, she consumed barley for lunch yesterday, which she had erroneously assumed was gluten-free.
 The assumption was not based on any actual facts, of course [facts are for chumps], just the observation that barley looks like brown rice, which is gluten-free, ergo, by the associative property of mathematics, barley must also be gluten-free.
 But then da googles told her otherwise).
 Until she gets her gluten act together, she’ll be making the occasional bread product.
-And she couldn’t resist this easy-as-pie biscuit recipe from Gourmet magazine.
+And she couldn’t resist this easy-as-pie cheddar dill biscuits recipe from Gourmet magazine.

 On a side note, SoupAddict wonders why they say, “easy as pie,” because pie isn’t particularly easy.
 A really good pie crust takes some finesse.
 But SoupAddict digresses.

 SoupAddict recently acquired her first full-sized food processor.
 She stubbornly clung to her hand-prep (and cheapskate) ways for many years, but finally relented.
 Now she won’t make tart shells any other way.
 But never fear, you poor food-processor-lacking souls: this dough can also be made by hand.

 SoupAddict loves da cheddar cheese, bay-bee.
 The original Gourmet recipe called for a scant 3/4 cup of grated cheese.
 SoupAddict upped that to an overflowing cup.
 (Which was probably more like a cup and a half, because “overflowing” in SoupAddict’s vernacular means stacking the cheese all mountain-like until no more shreds can cling to the pile.)